 Where to go to Comply with the New Law?

-Esquire Property Management Group (SVPMG) has notified all of our owners of the new requirement and is encouraging everyone to consider upgrading to the safest garage door opener on the market.
-SVPMG always calls on Sousa’s Garage Doors of Santa Clara to service all of our portfolio doors.
+Esquire Property Management Group (ESQPMG) has notified all of our owners of the new requirement and is encouraging everyone to consider upgrading to the safest garage door opener on the market.
+ESQPMG always calls on Sousa’s Garage Doors of Santa Clara to service all of our portfolio doors.
 If you are interested in upgrading your garage door opener system with a new safe opener with backup battery system that complies with this new California law call Frank Sousa at 1-408-248-0782.
 Sousa’s serves the greater Silicon Valley with professional garage door repair and installation services. http://www.sousasgaragedoors.com